ReneChuah/cultural-travel-authentication/README.md

 ## 4. What Makes It Different

 **Conversational profiling instead of static forms.** Most platforms either skip profiling entirely or hand the user a long form.
 We collect the same information through a short, conversational flow that feels closer to talking to a concierge than filling in a questionnaire.

+**All-in-one travel planning.** Provides features such as promotions and direct booking that currently exists in different travelling sites, combining strengths of different applications together and adding on functions that are currently lacking so that users do not have to go through the hassle of switching between sites in order to plan their travels.

 **Structured, actionable output instead of plain-text advice.** A generic AI assistant stops at a paragraph of suggestions.
 Ours returns structured data that becomes something the user can interact with directly — select a hotel, apply a replanned day — rather than something they have to read and re-enter elsewhere.